This list focuses on healthy non-toxic prefabricated (“prefab”) homes. They must be both mold-preventative designs and low-VOC to be healthy homes.

 I have reviewed them myself with input from customers and building science experts.
 Many need further closer inspection.

-When considering a prefab, it’s important to see the detail design of the build, tour the factory (or have an expert tour it), see pictures of their builds in progress, and if possible tour a home that is already built by them.
+When considering a prefab, it’s important to see the detailed design of the build, tour the factory (or have an expert tour it), see pictures of their builds in progress, and if possible, tour a home that is already built by them.

 This post contains no sponsored or affiliate content, and I don’t have a partnership or other ties to any of the companies listed.

 - See the list below for some prefabs that I have prescreened, or start with one you like.

 - Screen the prefab design for initial clues into its quality, including any errors in the photos (do an initial review with someone who knows building science).
 See the list of good signs and red flags below.